ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee): The new multi-use path

 Imagine being able to discover the rich and diverse ecology, wildlife and culture of Pacific Rim National Park Reserve by bike or on foot in a more natural and active way.
-You stop at Long Beach to dip your toes in the cold ocean, pull off the trail at Wickaninnish Beach for lunch and an opportunity to learn how the local indigenous people have harvested from the sea for thousands of years.
-This dream is becoming a reality with a new trail being built through Pacific Rim National Park Reserve over the next few years.
+You stop at Long Beach to dip your toes in the cold ocean, pull off the path at Wickaninnish Beach for lunch and an opportunity to learn how the local indigenous people have harvested from the sea for thousands of years.
+This dream is becoming a reality with a new path being built through Pacific Rim National Park Reserve over the next few years.

 ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee) is located in the traditional territories of the Tla-o-qui-aht First Nations and Yuułuʔiłʔatḥ, and will extend from the southern to the northern boundary of the Long Beach Unit of Pacific Rim National Park Reserve.

 - Approximately 25 km long, the path will enhance the regional path network.

 - 3.2 m wide with 1 m wide shoulders, providing room for cyclists and pedestrians to pass safely.